sraynitjsr/Database_Monster_Repo/NoSQL/Column DB/README.md

 #### Document Data Model:-

 ##### Introduced in Cassandra 2.0 and improved in later versions.
 Data is organized as collections of documents.
 Each document can have a different structure and schema.
 Suitable for storing JSON-like data and provides flexible schema support.

+#### Graph Data Model:-

+##### Graph databases in Cassandra, such as DSE Graph, allow the storage and retrieval of graph-based data.
+Data is organized into vertices (nodes) and edges.
+Ideal for use cases involving relationships, social networks, and complex graph-based data structures.